esciencecenter-digital-skills/2023-05-09-ds-cr-tusail/index.md

 {% assign info = site.data.data[0] %}

 {% comment %}
-  Assign value in eventbrite file as eventbrite to access the code
-{% endcomment %}
-{% assign eventbrite = site.data.eventbrite %}

-{% comment %}
 <div class="alert alert-danger">
 This is the workshop template.
 Delete these lines and use it to
 <a href="https://carpentries.github.io/workshop-template/customization/index.html">customize</a>